ByteByteGoHq/system-design-101/README.md

 ### How will you design the Stack Overflow website?

-If your answer is on-premise servers and monolith (on the right), you would likely fail the interview, but that's how it is built in reality!
+If your answer is on-premise servers and monolith (on the bottom of the following image), you would likely fail the interview, but that's how it is built in reality!

 <p>
   <img src="images/stackoverflow.jpg" />